oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. If you want emails to be sent to the admin on job failures, specify a valid email address in feconf.ADMIN\_EMAIL\_ADDRESS and set feconf.CAN\_SEND\_EMAILS\_TO\_ADMIN to True.
 If you are planning to send emails to users in general, you may also wish to edit feconf.SYSTEM\_EMAIL\_ADDRESS, feconf.CAN\_SEND\_EMAILS\_TO\_USERS and feconf.DEFAULT\_EMAIL\_UPDATES\_PREFERENCE.
 Finally, you may also wish to edit cron.yaml and queue.yaml to change the times at which jobs are executed and the rate of job processing; if in doubt, use the default values. [**TODO**: make all these into deploy\_data settings.]

+1. If there is a migration, you may want to change the default rate of jobs in queue.yaml from 3/m to 5/s to speed up the exploration migration job.

 1. Update the test app at oppiatestserver.appspot.com by running

   ```